 “This volume sheds light on the extraordinary and unique experiences that often get overlooked.
 It does so in the simplest way: by shining a light on the ordinary, everyday moments of those who seem, on the surface, to be unlike ourselves.” –Books For Better Living

 “These photos provide an honest portrayal of what it means to be a family living with these challenges every day.
 Life, for all of us, is not only made up from the most inspirational and tragic points.
-It’s also of all the small moments in between: riding a swing set, facing off your dad for the last cookie.” –Patient Worthy AS SEEN IN: ABC News, Cosmopolitian, Daily Mail, New York Family, PDN, and Popsugar.
+It’s also of all the small moments in between: riding a swing set, facing off your dad for the last cookie.” –Patient Worthy AS SEEN IN: ABC News, Cosmopolitian, Daily Mail, New York Family, PDN, Popsugar, Today’s Parent.